MicrosoftDocs/powerapps-docs/articles/functions/function-datasourceinfo.md

 - *Information* – Required.
 The information desired.

 - *ColumnName* – Optional.
 For column level information, the column name as a string.
 Column **Phone** would be passed as **"Phone"**, including the double quotes.
-For data source level information, this argument cannot be used.
+For data source level information, the *ColumnName* argument cannot be used.

 ## Examples ##